AWARD GUIDE 2014-15 (pdf)

 External Scholarship - After the Financial Aid and Scholarship Office has received a student's external scholarship check(s), the scholarship is entered into the student's financial aid award.
 The student will receive an e-mail informing them of a change in their award.
 The turn-around time for complete processing of external scholarships is up to three weeks.

 CSU, Chico Scholarships - December 15, 2013 was the application deadline for 2014-15 scholarships.
 CSU, Chico Scholarship recipients are selected in the spring for the following academic year.
 If selected, the Scholarship should be posted in your Student Center 2014-2015 Financial Aid Award Summary Account by late-July 2014.

 Office Hours and Appointments

-Only same-day appointments will be available on Monday - Friday, with the advisor staff in the Financial Aid and Scholarship Office (SSC 250).
+Only same-day appointments are available with the advisor staff in the Financial Aid and Scholarship Office (SSC 250).
 You can make these same-day appointments by calling 530-898-6451 or by coming to our office window between 8:00 a.m. and 3:00 p.m.
 We recommend calling as early as possible in the morning as the appointments fill up quickly.
 Phone appointments are also available.
 Appointments are limited and are on a first-come, first-serve basis.